Back to blog

 Completely the opposite of rotating residential proxies as they maintain the same IP address for a set duration.
 Static residential proxies are harder to acquire as companies usually have no control over the user’s device.
 Static residential proxies, therefore, may be sourced from an internet service provider or other companies.

 Static residential proxies are often used where maintaining a single identity is important.
-Managing multiple social media accounts is a classic use case for static residential proxies.
+Managing multiple users on social media accounts is a classic use case for static residential proxies.

 Mobile Proxies